emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 variant defined in Section 3.2.3 of {{RFC5422}} MUST be used, instead of the derivation defined in {{MSCHAP}}.

-The difference between EAP-MSCHAPv2 and EAP-FAST-MSCHAPv2 is that the first and the second 16 octets of EAP-MSCHAPv2 MSK are swapped when it is used as the Inner Method Session Keys (IMSK) for TEAP.
+The difference between EAP-MSCHAPv2 and EAP-FAST-MSCHAPv2 is that the first and the second 16 octets of EAP-MSCHAPv2 Master Session Key (MSK) are swapped when it is used as the Inner Method Session Keys (IMSK) for TEAP.

 ### Limitations on inner methods {#inner-method-limitations}